cornevanbarneveld/UnBeatableTicTacToe/ReadMe.md

-# Unbeatable Tic Tac Toe
+# Unbeatable Tic-Tac-Toe

-This is an unbeatable Tic Tac Toe game made in Python with pygame
+This is an unbeatable Tic-Tac-Toe game made in Python with pygame

-The algorithm used for this code was the minmax algorithm
+The algorithm used for this code is the minmax algorithm